compass Explore next steps to improve your mental health. Get help for stress

 Cortisol is a hormone made and released by your adrenal glands, two triangle-shaped organs that sit on top of each of your kidneys.
 It’s known as the “stress hormone” because it’s a primary player in your fight-or-flight response, or your body’s reaction to stress.

-Cortisol also helps your body with many other important functions, including controlling blood sugar levels, regulating blood pressure, and reducing inflammation.
+But cortisol does much more than handle stress.
+It also helps your body with many other essential functions, including controlling blood sugar levels, regulating blood pressure, and reducing inflammation.

-Your brain knows when there’s too little cortisol in your bloodstream, so it communicates with your adrenal glands to adjust their production and distribution of the hormone, depending on what your body needs.
-For example, cortisol is enmeshed in your sleep-wake cycle: Your brain signals your adrenal glands to release it to help you wake up.
+Your brain constantly monitors cortisol levels in your bloodstream and communicates with your adrenal glands to adjust production based on what your body needs.
+For example, cortisol is woven into your sleep-wake cycle: Your brain signals your adrenal glands to release it to help you wake up.
 Cortisol levels peak in the early morning and then gradually taper throughout the day.

 How Cortisol Drives Your Stress Response